YKatser/DS-links/README.md

 - [Inferring causality in time series data](https://towardsdatascience.com/inferring-causality-in-time-series-data-b8b75fe52c46?#5771) - A concise review of the major approaches. (+ [video on youtube](https://www.youtube.com/watch?v=QVQoV22pPak))

 - [Causal Inference in Data Science From Prediction to Causation by Amit Sharma | DataEngConf NYC '16](https://www.youtube.com/watch?v=6SCoaBo1MqU) - A gentle introduction to causality

+- [Introduction to Explainable AI (ML Tech Talks)](https://youtu.be/6xePkn3-LME) - This talk introduces the field of Explainable AI, outlines a taxonomy of ML interpretability methods, walks through an implementation deepdive of Integrated Gradients, and concludes with discussion on picking attribution baselines and future research directions.

 <a name="repa"></a>
 ## 12. Reproducibility and Automatization